 NPOs in Hungary are generally allowed to engage in any economic activities that do not jeopardize the mission-related activity of the organization.
-Accordingly, NPOs may pursue any sort of incomegenerating activity (such as investment, trade, etc.) to help finance their operations.
+Accordingly, NPOs may pursue any sort of income-generating activity (such as investment, trade, etc.) to help finance their operations.
 An NPO is deemed to be an organization established for primarily entrepreneurial activity if the income from such activity accounts for 60 percent or more of the NPO's total income (Act CLXXV/2011 Section 2(7)).

 Associations and foundations must not be established for primarily "economic-business" (i.e., entrepreneurial) activity (Act CLXXV/2011 Section 17(1)).
 The Civil Code includes stricter regulations on economic activities.
-Associations and foundations may not be formed for the purpose of economic activity and are only entitled to engage in economic activity that is directly related to the realization of the organization's purpose (Act V/2013 Sections 3:63(2)-(3), 3:379(1)-(2)).
+Associations and foundations (with the exception of asset-managing trust foundations) may not be formed for the purpose of economic activity and are only entitled to engage in economic activity that is directly related to the realization of the organization's purpose (Act V/2013 Sections 3:63(2)-(3), 3:379(1)-(2)).